momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByRank'} />

-For large leaderboards, you will need to fetch in batches of 8192 elements.
+For large leaderboards, you will need to fetch in batches of up to 8192 elements.

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByRankPagination'} />